jeleicy/loanTest/README.md

 - HTML Table with scheduled payments
 - Estimated payoff date

-Download the code of this repository and run index.html
+Download the code of this repository (or clone) and run index.html